bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 To access the rendered markup of a component, just use the <xref:Bunit.IRenderedFragment.Markup> property on <xref:Bunit.IRenderedFragment>.
 It holds the *raw* HTML from the component as a `string`.

+> [!WARNING]
+> Be aware that all indentions and whitespace in your components (`.razor` files) are included in the raw rendered markup, so it is often wise to normalize the markup string a little, e.g. via the string `Trim()` method, to make the tests more stable.
+Otherwise a change to the formatting in your components might break the tests when it does not need to.
+>
+> To avoid these issues and others related to asserting against raw markup, use the semantic HTML comparer that comes with bUnit, described in the next section.

 To get the markup as a string, do the following:

 [!code-csharp[](../../../samples/tests/xunit/VerifyMarkupExamples.cs?start=16&end=21&highlight=5)]

 You can perform standard string assertions against the markup string, e.g. like checking if it contains a value or is empty.

-> [!WARNING]
-> Be aware that all indentions and whitespace in your components (`.razor` files) are included in the rendered markup, so it is often wise to normalize the markup string a little, e.g. via the string `Trim()` method, to make the tests more stable.
-Otherwise a change to the formatting in your components might break the tests when it does not need to.

 ## Semantic Comparison of Markup